 Whether you’re looking for a tried-and-true take on eggs Benedict or want to branch out for a unique taste, consider ordering from one of these metro Detroit restaurants the next time you’re craving the savory breakfast dish.

 The Benny’s section on Dime Store’s menu features an impressive lineup of eggs Benedict dishes.
-There’s the Classic and Veggie as well as several unique Benedicts.
-The General Tso’s is made with General Tso’s chicken and broccoli on steamed rice cakes; the Cold-Smoked Salmon features salmon, chive cream cheese, onion, arugula, and capers on an English muffin; and the Cheesesteak is built on an English muffin and features shaved ribeye, onion, portabella, and American cheese.
+There’s the Classic and Veggie as well as two unique bennys.
+The Cold-Smoked Salmon features salmon, chive cream cheese, onion, arugula, and capers on an English muffin and the Cheesesteak is built on an English muffin and features shaved ribeye, onion, criminology mushroom, and American cheese.
 Customers have the option of choosing house breakfast potatoes, side salad, or fresh fruit with their meal.
-Dime Store, 719 Griswold St., #180, Detroit; 313-962-9106; eatdimestore.com
+Dime Store, 719 Griswold St., Suite 180, Detroit; 313-962-9106; eatdimestore.com.

 Mad Hatter Bistro